In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Results

 Figure~\ref{fig:correlation_results} displays correlation coefficients across three LLM families, three datasets, and three input configurations (0, 60, and 1000 shots) without blinding.
 While the largest models generally perform well given that they only receive SMILES strings, they do not surpass published baselines like Chemprop \cite{yang2019analyzing} or MPNNs \cite{gilmer2017message}.

 However, the purpose of these experiments is to check the pre-trained capabilities (memorization and learned relationships) with the 0-shot experiments and possible improvements with in-context learning.
 The 0-shot performance is mixed for the different datasets but relatively consistent over the different models (with some exceptions).
 For QM7, the 0-shot performance is around 0 for all models except Gemini 2.5 Pro with around $53\%$, for Lipophilicity, the 0-shot performance is around $30-40\%$ for all models and for Delaney, the 0-shot performance is around $85-90\%$ for the largest models and decreases for smaller models.
 Since the 0-shot performance measures the pre-trained capabilities and completely ignores in-context learning, the results are a proxy for the prevalence of the respective dataset or the general underlying property in the models' training corpus.
 Hence, our results indicate that the Delaney dataset or solubility is the most popular among the three, followed by Lipophilicity and then QM7 being seemingly absent from the models' effective training data.
-It should be noted that the version of QM7 we are using here is a specific version with SMILES strings, which is not the standard version of QM7 and also might be a reason why most of the models do not recognize it.
+It should be noted that the variant of QM7 we use here provides SMILES strings rather than the standard 3D representation, which might also be a reason why most models do not recognize it.

 When adding samples and in-context learning, the performance changes differently for the different models.
 The largest models behave similarly for all datasets: their performance increases in 8/9 cases from 0 to 1000 shots.
 However, the performance in 60 shots is in about half of the cases worse than the 0-shot performance.
 This indicates that the models struggle to combine their internal knowledge with a small number of samples but improve once a critical mass of samples is provided.
+Although individual per-model differences fall within the test-set confidence interval, these directional trends are jointly significant across the nine models by a sign test (1000-shot above 0-shot for the flagship models, $p=0.02$; 60-shot below 0-shot, $p=0.026$; 1000-shot above 60-shot, $p=0.003$; Appendix, significance analysis).
 Middle and small-sized models show inconsistent performance.
 Gemini Flash and Flash-Lite clearly decrease or stagnate near 0 with more samples.
 OpenAI's mini and nano models are more robust; while their 0-shot average is lower, they handle additional samples effectively, maintaining performance without the degradation seen in the Gemini models.